 When the balance of good and bad bacteria shifts in the wrong direction, it creates a breeding ground for inflammation.
 The presence of pro-inflammatory bacteria like E. coli or Bacteroides is like constantly poking a wound, preventing the immune system from calming down.
 Meanwhile, the absence of anti-inflammatory bacteria means the immune system struggles counteract the damage.
 This imbalance keeps the gut in a state of constant immune activation, which is precisely what happens in IBD.

-This study gives us a clearer picture of how changes in the gut microbiome can directly contribute to the long-term inflammation seen in IBD.
+This study gives us a clearer picture of how changes in gut testing in the microbiome can directly contribute to the long-term inflammation seen in IBD.
 It’s not just that inflammation leads to changes in the microbiome—the changes in the microbiome themselves may be what’s keeping the inflammatory cycle going.